-Choosing the right tennis racket may be a rather daunting task with the endless array of options available in the market today.
-Before you go out to the shops to hand-over your hard earn cash, here are some tips to help you in your quest for the perfect tennis equipment.
+Choosing the right tennis racquet may be a rather daunting task with the endless array of options available in the market today.
+Before you go out to the shops to hand-over your hard-earned cash, here are some tips to help you in your quest for the perfect tennis equipment.

 A weight comparison between racquets is usually the first exercise an individual conducts when purchasing a racket.
-A lighter racket is not better than a heavier one.
+A lighter racquet is not better than a heavier one.
 Here are some points to consider:

-b.
-Provides a combination of power and control.
+- Provides a combination of power and control

-a.
-Usually weight more than 11 ouches (Approximately 330 grams)
+- Usually weighs more than 11 ounces (Approximately 330 grams)

-c.
-Helps to maintain control over a player’s swing.
+- Helps to maintain control over a player’s swing

-Head Heavy or Grip Heavy / Head Light rackets: Power or Control?
+Head Heavy or Grip Heavy / Head Light racquets: Power or Control?

 In general most racquets are head heavy or grip heavy / head light.
 In addition to the weight of a racquet, this determines if a racquet is power or control oriented.

-e.
-In general a head heavy racquet paired with a light racquet frame is more suitable for beginners and smaller built players as such a racquet is easy to swing and assists the player in generating power in their short
+- In general a head heavy racquet paired with a light racquet frame is more suitable for beginners and smaller built players as such a racquet is easy to swing and assists the player in generating power in their shot

 However, such racquets tend to feel clumsier and are not ideal for volleying.
-Intermediate and advance players tend to view head heavy racquets as over-powered
+Intermediate and advanced players tend to view head heavy racquets as overpowered

-b.
-A grip heavy/head light racquet provides increased maneuverability and increased control over a shot
+- A grip heavy/head light racquet provides increased manoeuvrability and increased control over a shot

-d.
-Grip heavy/Head light racquets are generally more suited for advance players who are able to generate power and spin in a shot
+- Grip heavy/Head light racquets are generally more suited for advanced players who are able to generate power and spin in a shot

 There are generally 3 racquet head sizes: Oversize, Mid Plus and Mid.
 In general, the larger the face of the racquet the more power and spin it will produce, and the larger the sweet spot (The area on the strung surface of the racquet’s head which produces the most amount of power with the least effort.).

-a.
-Racquet head sized below 95 square inches
+- Racquet head size below 95 square inches